techconnection-io/async-techconnection-data/talks/flutter-connection-23/pooja-bhaumik-write-complex-business-logic-visually-with-flutter-and-flutterflow.md

 What was it?

-OK, it was something like, [NON-ENGLISH SPEECH]
+OK, it was something like, "C'est un plaisir d'être à Paris"

 So I'm pleased to be here in Paris, coming all the way from India.

 And I'm going to be talking about Flutter Flow.

-And have you heard of Flutter Flow, or have you seen Flutter Flow in Flutter for--
+And have you heard of Flutter Flow, or have you heard about Flutter Flow from Flutter Forward this year?

-I don't know why this is not working.

-OK.

-Have you heard about Flutter Flow from Flutter Forward this year?

 Anyone who has heard of Flutter Flow?